The-Taggart-Institute/container-essentials/6-security/6-4_static-analysis.md

 > If you use any of the other resources scanned by Trivy, **Don't** move on from this chapter without trying those subcommands!
 It's really quite an impressive bit of kit.

-Let's give ti a try on the same image we used Scout on.
+Let's give it a try on the same image we used Scout on.

 ```bash
 trivy image -o trivy_wordpress.txt wordpress:php8.2-apache